-- 55A.
-(1) This Part shall apply only in the circumstances set out in subsection (2) and despite any other provisions of or under this Law. - (2) The circumstances are that the Speaker has made a determination, upon representations from the Civil Contingencies Authority, in the light of circumstances prevailing in Sark in relation to Severe Acute Respiratory Syndrome Coronavirus 2, which make it appropriate for this Part to apply. - (3) This Part shall cease to apply if the Speaker makes a pp Order in Council No. V of 2008; amended by No. XII of 2011; No. IX of 2016.
-There are other amendments not relevant to this provision.
+(2) The circumstances are that the Speaker has made a determination, upon representations from the Civil Contingencies Authority, in the light of circumstances prevailing in Sark in relation to Severe Acute Respiratory Syndrome Coronavirus 2, which make it appropriate for this Part to apply.

-further determination, upon representations from the Civil Contingencies Authority, in the light of circumstances prevailing in Sark in relation to Severe Acute Respiratory Syndrome Coronavirus 2, that it is appropriate for it to cease to apply.
+(3) This Part shall cease to apply if the Speaker makes a further determination, upon representations from the Civil Contingencies Authority, in the light of circumstances prevailing in Sark in relation to Severe Acute Respiratory Syndrome Coronavirus 2, that it is appropriate for it to cease to apply.